entropia/tip-toi-reveng/Table-Notes.md

 Jump table pattern
 ------------------

-Thre are many jump tables, and they seem to be important.
+There are many jump tables, and they seem to be important.
 Some are referenced from the main table, but not all.

 The table consists of
  * A number,  16 bit.
 Commonly 16 or 17.